Quick Answer

 - pasta with lean protein

-- a sandwich with fruit
+- sandwich with fruit

 What to Eat 30–60 Minutes Before